eth-p/uni-chip8/docs/project/Product-Document.md

 These tools have been designed to run in a bash terminal, therefore we ask that all developers have the capacity to run bash scripts on their environment.
 The end of this section details basic requirements that all developers should satisfy on their development environment.

 `sct` is the command file to execute in the repository root directory.
-To view the command list in terminal, execute `./sct` without any trailing command.
+To view the command list in terminal, execute exactly `./sct`.

 A command in the following table is executed as follows: `./sct command`.